Arthur Purnell: The China years

+Designs with Chinese connections

-During this time and into the 1920s he did many designs for people and businesses of Chinese origin, while a few designs of his own contained elements of Chinese design, or featured Chinese names.
+As soon as he returned, his practice included some Chinese links.
+He worked for people and businesses of Chinese origin, while a few designs of his own contained elements of Chinese design, or featured Chinese names.
 For instance he designed a warehouse in Melbourne's Chinatown in Punch Lane off Little Bourke Street in 1911 for cabinetmaker Tye Shing (demolished).

-His own house of 1916 (demolished) was an early example of the Bungalow style, with exaggerated verandah piers and projecting chimney pots with a slightly Oriental character, which he named Shameen in a clear reference to this time in China.
+His own house at 17 Munro Street Armadale, built in 1914 in an Edwardian style, was called Shameen (Shamian) in a clear reference to his time in China.
+Very soon after, in 1916, he built his second house nearby at 1050 Malvern Road, also called Shameen.
+This was an early example of the Bungalow style, with exaggerated verandah piers and projecting chimney pots with a slightly Oriental character (destroyed by fire in 1995).

-Clearer use of Chinese design motifs can be seen an unbuilt tearoom design for Malvern in 1913 which featured a distinctly Oriental roof and verandah, followed by Tsohshaan Mansions (tsohshaan is supposedly Cantonese for "house upon the hill"), at the corner of Malvern and Irving Roads in Toorak, built 1917, which has an Oriental feel achieved without overt Chinese elements.
+Clearer use of Chinese design motifs can be seen an unbuilt tearoom design for Malvern in 1913 which featured a distinctly Oriental roof and verandah.
+This was followed by Tsohshaan Mansions (tsohshaan is supposedly Cantonese for "house upon the hill"), at the corner of Malvern and Irving Roads in Toorak, built 1917, which has an Oriental feel achieved without overt Chinese elements.
 In 1928 he designed another teahouse, at 22 Newcombe Street Portarlington (demolished), which featured a distinctly Chinese roof shape.

-His most well-known Chinese-influenced design, and possibly the best known of all his works, is his own house, located on a busy city artery, at 492 Punt Road, South Yarra.
-This is a substantial reworking of a house he had designed for his client "Alec" Barlow in 1924, which he bought and named Shan Teng, adding a number of rooms, changing the orientation, and in particular the roof, which he changed just before construction from a simple hipped roof to one with a curved Chinese shape.
+His most well-known Chinese-influenced design, and possibly the best known of all his works, is his third house for himself, located on a busy city artery, at 492 Punt Road, South Yarra.
+This is a substantial reworking of a house he had designed for his client "Alec" Barlow in 1924, which he bought and named Shan Teng.
+He added a number of rooms, changing the orientation, and in particular the roof, which he altered just before construction from a simple hipped roof to one with a curved Chinese shape.
 His daughter recalled that the family had Chinese servants indentured from an American ships captain.